 Living a stewardship way of life means we recognize that everything we have comes from God and it is our responsibility to care for all the blessings that God has bestowed on us, including money and possessions.

 Financial Giving FAQ

 As a Total Stewardship Parish, we are a self-sufficient community through our parishioners’ generous gifts of their time, talents, treasures and prayer.
 Through your generosity of time and talents, we do not pay for extra staff to do work like cleaning and performing maintenance on the facilities.
 This means that your financial gifts go directly toward the needs of the parish, diocese and community.

 Contributions received in the weekly offertory can be designated for operating expenses or the long-term building fund, or divided between both funds.
 In 2017, the parish successfully paid off the mortgage for our current worship space and the rectory.
 As our community in Nixa continues to rapidly grow, we are now saving for the future expansion to a larger permanent church building.

 Why am I asked to provide my financial giving intention?

 As a financially responsible parish, the Finance Council creates a yearly budget based on planned money coming in and money going out.
-Each April, we ask our parishioners to complete a Treasure Commitment Form.
+Each spring, we ask our parishioners to complete a Treasure Commitment Form.
 We know your financial situation can change due to family, career and health events so we simply ask that you provide your financial giving intention.
 You can set up recurring, automatic electronic withdrawals to make this easier to manage.